About Me

 - BFA in Industrial Design from the Massachusetts College of Art & Design.

 - Child’s party entertainer in Boston during college ($75/hr plus tip!).
 Experience being Batman, Elmo, Barney and Superman.
+Open to coming out of party entertainment retirement for the right offer.

 A few things you should check out